Time to Delivery | Hour of Order | Day of Order | Distance | Item Counts | |||

 Videos are an extension of image data if we were to consider it a four-dimensional array (with time as the additional dimension).
 The temporal aspects of such data are critical to understanding and predicting values.

-Text data is often thought of as non-tabular data.
+Text data are often thought of as non-tabular data.
 As an example, consider text from Sanderson (2017):

 “The most important step a man can take.
 It’s not the first one, is it?
 It’s the next one.
 Always the next step, Dalinar.”